Evaluation of binary classifiers for asymptotically dependent and independent extremes: Risk functions for extremal binary classifiers

-This equality tells us that any {asymptotically} calibrated classifier with $\chi(\gbar)=0$ always produces a risk function $R(\gbar) = 1$.
+This equality tells us that any {asymptotically} calibrated classifier with $\chi(g)=0$ always produces a risk function $R(g) = 1$.
 Consequently, any asymptotically independent classifier is as uninformative as the two naive classifiers.
-A reasonable strategy will be to dismiss all asymptotically independent classifiers and find/construct new asymptotically dependent classifiers with positive $\chi(\gbar)$.
+A reasonable strategy will be to dismiss all asymptotically independent classifiers and find/construct new asymptotically dependent classifiers with positive $\chi(g)$.
 But, finding asymptotically dependent classifiers can be complex in practice, and in addition, in some not so exotic setups, this is not always possible.
-To see this, we consider the simple non-linear regression model in the following lemma. \begin{lemma} Assume that the variable $H$ in \eqref{eq:Y_u} is generated by the non-linear regression model
+To see this, we consider the simple non-linear regression model in the following lemma.